-Lease income from operating leases is reported as 'Property rental' in Note 3(c).
+Lease income from operating leases is reported as 'Other revenue'.
 No amounts were recognised in respect of variable lease payments other than CPI or market rent reviews.

 CEQ does not have any finance leases.

 (ii) Maturity analysis

 The following table sets out a maturity analysis of future undiscounted lease payments receivable under CEQ's operating leases.